leesangmin4533/aaa/README.md

    close them automatically.

-The mid-category sales automation is now executed directly from `main.py` using `modules/sales_analysis/loop_mid_categories.json`.
-This declarative file loops over each visible mid-category row, downloads the SSV response and saves filtered rows with zero stock quantity such as `output/category_000_filtered.txt`.
+The mid-category sales automation is now executed directly from `main.py` using `modules/sales_analysis/gridrow_click_loop.json`.
+This snippet waits for each mid-category row to appear, clicks its code cell, and continues until no further rows are present.

 The structure files in the `structure` directory describe the XPath selectors